viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 The filter function in your custom filter module must contain two critical elements:

-1. A utility function that will check if the caller of the filter function is the data management service.
+1. A utility function that will check if the caller of the filter function is the [data management](/services/data/) service.
-1. A safeguard that ensures if the [data management](/services/data/) service is not the caller, an error and the unfiltered data is returned.
+1. A safeguard that ensures if the data management service is not the caller, an error and the unfiltered data is returned.

 {{< alert title="Important" color="note" >}}
-You must include the **safeguard** and **utility function** in order to access data filtering functionality within your module.
+You must include both the safeguard and utility functions in order to access data filtering functionality within your module.

-For programming languages other than Python and Go, similar utility functions will be exposed to help you check the caller of your filter function.
+For programming languages other than Python and Go, the API of the component you're receiving data from will provide comparable utility functions and safeguards.
+These tools help you to check the caller of your filter function and ensure your smart machine responds accordingly.

-The approach to perform this check may differ depending on the particular function and language.
-For detailed information, please refer to your chosen language's SDK documentation.
+For detailed information, please refer to the documentation for your chosen SDK.
 {{< /alert >}}

 Follow the steps below to include the utility function and check whether the data management service is the caller of the function responsible for data capture.